n8n-io/n8n-docs/docs/nodes/credentials/Hubspot/README.md

 5. Use the key with HubSpot node credentials in n8n.

+## Using APP Token

+1. Follow the instructions on the [Private Apps Documentation](https://developers.hubspot.com/docs/api/private-apps)
+2. Use the key with HubSpot node credentials in n8n.

 ## Using Developer API Key (for HubSpot Trigger node)

 1. Access your [HubSpot Developer Home](https://developers.hubspot.com/).